-QUESTION

-ANSWER

-What does it mean that I have a neck mass at increased risk for malignancy?

-The mass in your neck may indicate a serious medical problem.
-It does not mean you have cancer, but it does mean you need more evaluation to make a diagnosis.

-Common symptoms in patients with a neck mass at increased risk for malignancy include:

-- The mass lasts longer than 2-3 weeks
+QUESTION ANSWER What does it mean that I have a The mass in your neck may indicate a serious medical problem.
+It does not mean you have cancer, but it does mean you need more evaluation to make a neck mass at increased risk for diagnosis. malignancy?
+Common symptoms in patients with a neck mass at increased risk for malignancy include: The mass lasts longer than 2-3 weeks Voice change Trouble or pain with swallowing Trouble hearing or ear pain on the same side as the neck mass Sore throat Unexplained weight loss Fever over 101 degrees Fahrenheit What do I do next?

-- Voice change

-- Trouble or pain with swallowing

-- Trouble hearing or ear pain on the same side as the neck mass

-- Sore throat

-- Unexplained weight loss

-- Fever over 101 degrees Fahrenheit

-What do I do next?

 Your provider will ask about medical history and examine your head and neck.
 Your provider may order tests or refer you to a specialist.

-How urgently should I be evaluated?

-Your provider will want to make sure you have a thorough evaluation, testing and follow-up within a short period of time.
-It is important you discuss this timeline with your provider and make sure there is a plan for follow-up after testing.
+How urgently should I be Your provider will want to make sure you have a thorough evaluation, testing and follow-up within a short period of time.
+It is important you discuss this evaluated? timeline with your provider and make sure there is a plan for follow-up after testing.
 It is important for you to follow this neck mass until it goes away or until you have a diagnosis.